A Tight Lower Bound for Non-coherent Index Erasure: Acknowledgements

 \section{Acknowledgements}

-AR would like to thank Aleksandrs Belovs and J\'{e}r\'{e}mie Roland for insightful discussions.
-AR was partially supported by the Singapore Ministry of Education and the National Research Foundation under grant R-710-000-012-135.
-NL thanks Chris Godsil for useful discussions.
+The authors would like to thank Aleksandrs Belovs, Chris Godsil, and J\'{e}r\'{e}mie Roland for insightful discussions.
+The authors would also like to thank an anonymous referee for comments that substantially improved the readability of this paper.
+This work was partially supported by the Singapore Ministry of Education and the National Research Foundation under grant R-710-000-012-135.